astralfrontier-itch-io/witch/covens/forest.md

 abilities:
   - name: Chats With Mentor
     desc: characters can take an extra Maturity condition before retiring
+  - name: Wilderness Survival
+    desc: By living close to nature, you've learned tricks and habits that make you tougher.
+      You roll resistances at +1d.
 resources:
   - friendly forest spirit
   - sacred grove